syang-genai/Triton-SwiGLU/README.md

-# Accelerating SwiGLU with Custom Triton Kernel Fusion
+# Reducing SwiGLU Peak Memory via Triton Kernel Fusion
 In LLMs, the Feed-Forward Network (FFN), a core component of each Transformer block, typically comprises the majority of model parameters—often 50–60% or more.
 During training, FFN activation memory scales linearly with sequence length, making it an important target for memory optimization.

 * **Challenge**: The challenge is to further optimize memory usage for SwiGLU layers while maintaining training and inference speed, leveraging the optimized kernels already provided by PyTorch.